chrislanz20/capacitor-twilio-voice/README.md

 Mutes or unmutes the microphone.

 #### `setSpeaker(options: { enabled: boolean })`
 Enables or disables the speaker.
+On Android, uses Twilio AudioSwitch to manage audio routing between earpiece, speaker, and connected devices (headsets, Bluetooth, etc.).

 #### `getCallStatus()`
 Gets the current call status.